10 KEY TIPS FOR TAKEAWAY SERVICE IN YOUR VENUE

 - Know the law in your country and ensure you have the right permits to operate a takeaway and delivery business.

-- Diversify your takeaway and delivery offering beyond cocktails to drive sales.
+- Diversify your takeaway and delivery offering beyond cocktails to drive sales – including elements such as merch and food.

 *Please consult WHO, as well as country specific legislation and guidelines when considering next steps for your bar.